 Vichyssoise fun facts we missed?

-If you are aware of any fun facts we may have missed, please feel free to let us know in the comment section below.
-We always love to add to these lists.
+Let us know if we missed any Vichyssoise fun facts in the comment section below.
 If we can verify that the facts is just that, a fact, we will give the reader credit in the article.

 Reference: Wikipedia: Fun Facts about Vichyssoise.